OwenMelbz/nova-radio-field/readme.md

 This accepts basic string/integer key-pair values.
 The key of the array will be saved in the database, and the value will be displayed.

-If you assign an array to the value, it will act as a key-pair for a label and a hint.
+If you assign an array to the value, it will act as a key-pair for a label and a hint when using `stack()`

 ![hint view](https://i.imgur.com/N8ajaQE.jpg)